 - Evacuate the building, and call 999 when safely outside

-- Do not re-enter the property until you’re told it’s safe to do so by the Fire and Rescue Service.
+- Don't re-enter the property until you’re told it’s safe to do so by the Fire and Rescue Service.

 If there are fire alarm call points in the property, use these whilst exiting the building to alert others.
-If these are not available, when you’re a safe distance from the property, try to alert your neighbours by shouting FIRE.
-Fire spreads quickly and they may also need to evacuate.
+If these aren't available, when you’re a safe distance from the property, try to alert your neighbours by shouting FIRE.
+Fire spreads quickly and they may also need to evacuate the building.